-Card or Reaction Card – This is a card that
+Card – This is a card that allows special defense tactics before

-is the field wherein characters fight.
-Each player can put up to 3
+field wherein characters fight.
+Each player can put up to 3 cards in

-Ability – This ability can be used instead of

-take up the
+– This ability can be used instead of attacking and will take up the

 character's turn.
-So after using the charcter is immediatly
+So, after using the character is immediately put into

 ring.
 This temporary freeze only lasts until your turn ends making it

-is when a player follows procedures to move the game along.
-A
+when a player follows procedures to move the game along.
+A Battle is

-is when numerous characters attack together at once and not
+– is when numerous characters attack together at once and not

 site is not affiliated with SNK or Capcom.
 All characters and